Brain Hacking Startup Beats Musk’s Neuralink to Milestone

 Now with its first U.S. patient in the books, the company now plans to create a smaller version of its device—with the goal of placing several stentrodes into each patient in order to increase its power.
 Synchron also hopes to have 16 more implants in the next year.

 Meanwhile, Neuralink has been relatively quiet in the past few months.
-After claims were levied against the BCI company for its alleged animal abuse practices, they released a statement on their website affirming its “commitment to animal welfare.”
-That was months ago, though, and there have yet to be any actual news regarding their tech—though, if it’s like any other Musk-led venture, we wouldn’t hold our breath for updates.
+After claims were levied against the BCI company for its alleged animal abuse practices, it released a statement on its website affirming its “commitment to animal welfare.”
+That was months ago, though, and there has yet to be any actual news regarding their tech—though, if it’s like any other Musk-led venture, we wouldn’t hold our breath for updates.

 Corporate intrigue and drama aside, the stentrode does offer a lot of promise to patients with ALS.
 It also could have wide-ranging applications for people who have multiple sclerosis, spinal cord injuries, and strokes as well.
 Since it doesn’t require actual brain surgery to get one, you can bet it’ll be top of mind for any patient looking for a BCI—though it might prove to be yet another headache for Musk and Neuralink.